Hamiltonian simulation for low-energy states with optimal time dependence: Introduction

-Also closely related to our contribution is a result in Ref.~\cite{low2017hamiltonian}.
+The scaling of our upper bound more closely resembles that of Ref.~\cite{low2017hamiltonian}.
+Our results improve upon their upper bounds by logarithmic factors (and we show novel lower bounds not in Ref.~\cite{low2017hamiltonian}).
+We summarize the setting of Ref.~\cite{low2017hamiltonian} due to its relevance.
 For a given Hamiltonian $H$, we let $H'=(H-E)/\lambda$ be a shifted version of $H$.
 Here, $E \in \mathbb R$ and $\lambda >0$ are such that the eigenvalues of $H'$ lie in $[-1,1]$.
 Both $H$ and $H'$ share the same eigenstates, and simulating $H$ for time $t$ can be done by simulating $H'$ for ``time'' $t \lambda$.
 Assuming access to a unitary $T$ that block-encodes $H'$ (i.e., a unitary that contains $H'$ in one of its blocks), Ref.~\cite{low2017hamiltonian} provides a quantum algorithm for Hamiltonian simulation when the initial state is confined to the subspace corresponding to eigenvalues of $H'$ in $[-1, -1+\Delta/\lambda]$, where $\Delta \in [0,\lambda]$ specifies the low-energy subspace.
 The interesting case occurs when $\Delta/\lambda \ll 1$ --- formally, when $\Delta = o(\lambda)$ --- where the complexity of that algorithm can be an asymptotic improvement over that of more generic Hamiltonian simulation methods, like quantum signal processing (QSP)~\cite{LC17} or related approaches~\cite{berry2014exponential,BCC+15}.
 QSP approximates $e^{-itH}$ using a different block-encoding of $H$, i.e., a unitary $W$ that contains $H/\Lambda$ in one of its blocks, for some $\Lambda >0$.
 In general, no guarantees are made with regards to the range of eigenvalues associated with the low-energy subspace of $H/\Lambda$, other than these being in $[-1,1]$.

 It is unclear how to take advantage of the result in Ref.~\cite{low2017hamiltonian} in general, or whether that algorithm can be further improved.
 In particular, it is not obvious how to construct a ``good'' block-encoding $T$ from a given $H$ such that: i) the low energies of $H$ map to eigenvalues of $H'$ in $[-1, -1+\Delta/\lambda]$ for $\Delta=o(\lambda)$, ii) the process to block-encode $H'$ and implement $T$ is efficient, and iii) the value of $\lambda$ is not prohibitively large so that the overhead from simulating the shifted Hamiltonian (being linear in $\lambda$) does not ruin any other possible improvement coming from the low-energy assumption.
 For example, if access to the Hamiltonian is given by a block-encoding $W$ of $H/\Lambda$ rather than $T$, which is the block-encoding of the shifted version of $H$, we want to avoid situations in which constructing or implementing $T$ requires too many uses of $W$.
 Otherwise methods like QSP, which readily use $W$, might already be more efficient.
 Similarly, if after constructing $T$ from $W$ we satisfy $\sqrt{\lambda \Delta} \gg \Lambda$, we will see that QSP using $W$ can again outperform the approach of Ref.~\cite{low2017hamiltonian} that uses $T$.
 Hence, if any of these three considerations is not satisfied, it is unclear when --- and if --- the results of Ref.~\cite{low2017hamiltonian} can be used to successfully exploit the low-energy condition of the initial state.